‘Just Cause’ Terminations

 Courts take a ‘contextual approach’ when determining if your misconduct is grave enough to justify being summarily dismissed ‘with cause’.

-The alleged misconduct will be looked it in the unique context of your specific workplace activities and environment, then determine if it merits you being terminated.
+The alleged misconduct will be looked at it in the unique context of your specific work activities and environment, then determine if it merits you being terminated.

 But I haven’t been given any warning…